-One of the big stories in the travel blog world this week was when the site with the most web traffic and brand identity suddenly shut off the ability to comment on posts on its website.
+One of the bigger stories in the travel blog world this decade was when the site with the most web traffic and brand identity suddenly shut off the ability to comment on posts on its website.
 Also, all previous comments were deleted.

 So now, if you visit that site, you’ll only see corporately approved content.
 No dissenting opinions or even tips that would add to your knowledge about the topic.
 I’m not saying which site it is, but it was previously run by a guy who wrote about points.